Avoca, New York

 Avoca is a town in Steuben County, New York, United States.
 The population was 1,996 at the 2020 census.

 The Town of Avoca has a village named Avoca.
 The town is in the northern part of the county, northwest of Bath, New York.

 History

 The first settler arrived around 1794.
 At that time, the area was home to the Seneca Indians.
+The town is named for the Thomas Moore poem about Avoca in Ireland.
 The town was formed from parts of four other towns in 1843.
 Those towns contributing to the new town were: Bath, Cohocton, Howard, and Wheeler.

 Geography

 According to the United States Census Bureau, the town has a total area of 36.3 square miles (94.0 km^{2}), of which 36.3 square miles (94.0 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.06%) is water.

 Interstate 86, Interstate 390 and New York State Route 415 pass through the town.

 The Gang Mills (Painted Post) to Wayland Line of the B&H Rail Corp. passes through the Village of Avoca and hamlet of Wallace in Town of Avoca.
 From c.
 1853 to 1956, the Corning-Rochester line of the Erie Railroad passed through Avoca and Wallace.
 This line, as far as Livonia, NY, was removed in 1956 by order of the ICC, at Erie's request.
 From 1882 to 1963, Avoca and Wallace were also served by the New York (Hoboken) to Buffalo Main Line of the Delaware, Lackawanna & Western Railroad (and its Erie Lackawanna successor).
 This through route was also severed in 1963 by order of the ICC, at EL's request.
 The former DL&W route in the Town of Avoca is now operated by the B&H Rail Corp.

 The Conhocton River flows through the town past Wallace, Bloomerville, and Avoca village.